Start Here

 Creating A Group

-Many local organizations are developing and growing, most of which are governed by the groups themselves.
-These organizations, often called “circuits,” provide competitions many weekends from January through April.
+Many local organizations are developing and growing, most of which are governed by the member groups themselves.
+These organizations, often called “circuits,” facilitate weekend competitions from January through April.
 Involved with most circuits are adjudication associations, which provide judges for the competitions of the circuits.
-These judging associations may be separately governed or attached to the circuit as a separate branch of that circuit.
+These judging associations may be independently governed or exist as a separate branch of a circuit.

 Responsibility of the circuit: